Daniel-McLarty/Portfolio-Website/README.md

 ## About Me

 Hi, I'm **Daniel McLarty**, a freshman studying **Network Management and Cybersecurity** at **AB-Tech**.
-While I currently have minimal real-world experience in the field, I'm actively building my knowledge through coursework, personal projects, and hands-on learning — this website is part of that journey.
+While I currently have minimal real-world experience in the field, I'm actively building my knowledge through coursework, personal projects, and hands-on learning, this website is part of that journey.

 ---